emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. - How well does the search engine work?
 1. - Does it have movies, shows, anime?
 1. - Does the site have watchlists, continue watching or history?
-1. - Do they have anything else unique, KDrama, live tv, etc?
 1. - Does the site have tools for discovery like recommendations, collections or AI?

 ✔️= 2 points